gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-anti-patterns.md

     you'll always get the correct aspect ratio regardless of your CSS settings.

     <pre class="prettyprint">
-    var aspect = canvas.clientWidth / canvas.clientHeight;
+    const aspect = canvas.clientWidth / canvas.clientHeight;
     perspective(projectionMatrix, fieldOfView, aspect, zNear, zFar);
     </pre>

-    Here are examples of a canvas that's the same size (`width="400" height="300"`) but using CSS we've told the browser to display the canvas a different size.
+    Here are examples of a canvas who's drawingbuffers are the same size (`width="400" height="300"`) but using CSS we've told the browser to display the canvas a different size.
-    Notice the samples all display the 'F' in the correct aspect ratio.
+    Notice the samples both display the 'F' in the correct aspect ratio.

     {{{diagram url="../webgl-canvas-clientwidth-clientheight.html" width="150" height="200" }}}
     <p></p>